zemogle/astrosource/README.md

 # astrosource
-Analysis script for sources with variability in their brightness
+Analysis script for sources with variability in their brightness.
+The package was formerly called `autovar` but this clashes with an existing Python package.

 ## Installation